-The Corporation's audited consolidated financial statements for the years ended December 31, 2020 and 2019 ["Consolidated Financial Statements"] have been prepared in accordance with IFRS as issued by the IASB.
+The Corporation's audited consolidated financial statements for the years ended December 31, 2021 and 2020 ["Consolidated Financial Statements"] have been prepared in accordance with IFRS as issued by the IASB.

-The Consolidated Financial Statements are presented in Canadian dollars, the Corporation's functional currency, and have been prepared on the historical cost basis, except for post-employment benefits which are recorded at actuarial value.
+The Consolidated Financial Statements are presented in Canadian dollars, the Corporation's functional currency, and have been prepared on the historical cost basis, except for post-employment benefits which are measured at the present value of the post-employment benefit obligation.

-The Corporation has evaluated the events and transactions occurring after the consolidated balance sheet date through March 3, 2021 when the Corporation's Consolidated Financial Statements were authorized for issuance by the Corporation's Board of Directors, and identified the events and transactions which required recognition in the Consolidated Financial Statements and/or disclosure in these notes to the Consolidated Financial Statements [notes 3[a] and 16].
+The Corporation has evaluated the events and transactions occurring after the consolidated balance sheet date through March 2, 2022 when the Corporation's Consolidated Financial Statements were authorized for issuance by the Corporation's Board of Directors, and identified the events and transactions which required recognition in the Consolidated Financial Statements and/or disclosure in these notes to the Consolidated Financial Statements [notes 3[a] and 16].